Steadying0235/gpu-screen-recorder-fork/README.md

 # Performance
 When recording Legend of Zelda Breath of the Wild at 4k, fps drops from 30 to 7 when using OBS Studio + nvenc, however when using this screen recorder the fps remains at 30.\
-When recording GTA V at 4k on highest settings, fps drops from 60 to 23 when using obs-nvfbc + nvenc, however when using this screen recorder the fps only drops to 55.
+When recording GTA V at 4k on highest settings, fps drops from 60 to 23 when using obs-nvfbc + nvenc, however when using this screen recorder the fps only drops to 58.
 The quality is also much better when using gpu-screen-recorder.\
 It is recommended to save the video to a SSD because of the large file size, which a slow HDD might not be fast enough to handle.
+## Note about optimal performance on NVIDIA
+NVIDIA driver has a "feature" (read: bug) where it will downclock memory transfer rate when a program uses cuda, such as GPU Screen Recorder.
+To work around this bug, GPU Screen Recorder can overclock your GPU memory transfer rate to it's normal optimal level.\
+To enable overclocking for optimal performance use the `-oc` option when running GPU Screen Recorder.
+You also need to have "Coolbits" NVIDIA X setting set to "12".
+This setting is automatically installed if you run the install script (`install.sh` or `install_ubuntu.sh`), however if you use flatpak then you need to manually run `install_coolbits.sh` and then reboot your computer.\
+Note that this only works when Xorg server is running as root, and using this option will only give you a performance boost if the game you are recording is bottlenecked by your GPU.\
+Obs! use at your own risk!

 # Installation
 If you are running an Arch Linux based distro, then you can find gpu screen recorder on aur under the name gpu-screen-recorder-git (`yay -S gpu-screen-recorder-git`).\
 If you are running an Ubuntu based distro then run `install_ubuntu.sh` as root: `sudo ./install_ubuntu.sh`.
 You also need to install the `libnvidia-compute` version that fits your nvidia driver to install libcuda.so to run gpu-screen-recorder and `libnvidia-fbc.so.1` when using nvfbc.
 But it's recommended that you use the flatpak version of gpu-screen-recorder if you use an older version of ubuntu as the ffmpeg version will be old and wont support the best quality options.\
+Note that if you use the flatpak version then you wont be able to use overclocking unless you set "Coolbits" NVIDIA X setting (which you can do by running `install_coolbits.sh` and then rebooting).\
 If you are running another distro then you can run `install.sh` as root: `sudo ./install.sh`, but you need to manually install the dependencies, as described below.\
 You can also install gpu screen recorder ([the gtk gui version](https://git.dec05eba.com/gpu-screen-recorder-gtk/)) from [flathub](https://flathub.org/apps/details/com.dec05eba.gpu_screen_recorder).